Skip to main content

 3 mentions Positive Neutral Negative

-The game features strong character development, allowing players to form emotional connections with their shipmates through meaningful progression mechanics and upgrades.
+The character development in the game is praised for its engaging progression mechanics, allowing players to form emotional connections with their shipmates.
 Reviewers express a desire for further enhancements in character development and role-playing elements as the game evolves.
-Overall, it is praised as the best u-boat simulator, with potential for even deeper character engagement in future updates.
+Overall, it is seen as a strong foundation that could become even more immersive with future updates.

 • “You find yourself starting to really care about the welfare of your shipmates, and I hope that character development and role-playing will be improved with time.”